chrisprice/jekyll-playground/chrisprice/_posts/reprojecting-an-image-in-the-browser.md

 ##3D Transforms and Quadrangles (Wonky Rectangles)

+You can think of a 3D transform, the sort of thing that THREE.js or matrix3d(...) accepts, as letting you transform any quadrangle/quadliteral (4-sided shape, opposite sides don't have to be parallel) in the source image, into any other quadrangle in the destination image -

+ASSWOME PROJECTION!

+Great success!
+But how do we calculate the matrix...

 ##Solving

-Unfortunately it's time for a bit of maths, but I'll try and keep it brief!
+It's time for a bit of maths, but I'll try and keep it brief!
 We're trying to solve a linear system of simulataneous equations, so we can bring to bear some basic matrix techniques to make our lives easier.
 Specifically we're going to use [Gaussian elimination](http://en.wikipedia.org/wiki/Gaussian_elimination), followed by a bit of back-substitution.

 Here's the Gaussian elimination example from the Wikipedia article, this is a 3x3 matrix but it's generalisable upto NxN -